cocos/cocos-docs/en/animation/scripting-animation.md

 animState.speed = 0.5;
 ```

-The greater the **speed** value is, the faster the speed is, and the smaller the value, the slower the speed.
+The greater the value is, the faster the speed is, while the smaller the value is, the slower the speed is

 ### Set up the loop mode and loop count of animation